shizunge/blocky-lists-updater/README.md

 [Block lists updater](https://github.com/shizunge/blocky-lists-updater) runs as a companion service, allowing you to edit lists and domains in lists without restarting blocky.

+## Usage

+You can run *lists updater* via Docker, see the [example](./examples) `docker-compose.yml` files.

+It is a set of scripts, so you can also run it on the host as well `.src/entrypoint.sh`.
+It starts a infinite loop and watches the change of *sources*.

 ## How it works

 * *Lists updater* downloads and concatenates multiple lists into a single file based on a *source* file that contains URLs to tell where to download lists.